Abdallah-RA/CPU-Scheduler/README.md

 # CPU-Scheduler
-A scheduling simulation system implemented using C  for various CPU scheduling algorithms.
+A scheduling simulation system implemented using java  for various CPU scheduling algorithms.